 Several factors contribute to gum recession.
 Periodontal disease, a bacterial infection, damages gum tissue and bone structure.
 Aggressive brushing can wear down gums over time.
 Genetics also influence susceptibility to gum loss.
 Hormonal changes, tobacco use, and teeth grinding can accelerate the condition, leading to further damage.

-Proper oral hygiene and regular dental visits can prevent gum recession.
-Addressing these factors early reduces the likelihood of requiring gum grafting.
-Taking control of oral health lowers risks and preserves a strong, healthy gumline.
+Proper oral hygiene and regular dental visits, including routine deep cleanings when plaque has built up below the gumline, can help prevent gum recession from progressing.
+Addressing these factors early reduces the likelihood of requiring gum grafting and preserves a strong, healthy gumline.

 Signs You May Need Gum Grafting